CasaJasmina/Issue-Printer/README.md

 ### Connecting the printer

-In order to connect the printer to the Arduino you only need three wires: the red, the balck and the blue one.</br>
+In order to connect the printer to the Arduino you only need three wires: the red, the black and the blue one.</br>
-The red one goes in the vin pin and provides the current</br>The balck one is for the ground</br>The blue one, which is where datas pass through, goes in the tx pin.
+The red one goes in the vin pin and provides the current</br>The black one is for the ground</br>The blue one, which is where datas pass through, goes in the tx pin.